yachiruXBT/pepitotrader/README.md

 ![](./balanceEquityCurve.png)

 # Notes
-- The current data (see below) ; has some in-consistencies as not every out is matched to a in message.
+- The current data (see below); has some in-consistencies as not every out is matched to an in message.
 The current calculation skips these inconsistencies and matches the first out to the first in the message.
 Any repetitions on either side or between the two are skipped.